 Velocity Points unlocks Etihad’s First Class to London.

-Etihad First Class redemptions using Velocity Points attract a carrier charge from US$280 to US$320 per flight (on top of the usual taxes).
+Etihad First Class redemptions using Velocity Points attract a carrier charge of US$280 to US$320 per flight (in addition to the usual taxes).
+Note that Velocity currently only has access to Etihad First Class reward seats from 30 days before departure.

 4. Etihad or Qatar Airways Business Class between Europe and the Middle East from 55,000 points